 In September of 2016, two months before the U.S. Presidential election, I had just finished the first draft of my philosophy.
 I had also just started my second year of medical school, and writing was becoming a difficult activity to maintain.
 At that time, I saw this blog as a work of art more than anything else.
 Sometimes it seemed like a masterpiece that would captivate the world.
 And other times, shadowed by self-doubt, my writing seemed pretty cheesy.
 But I was generally proud of my work and had begun to embrace it, so I decided to share it on Facebook.
 And of course I was terrified.
 As I said, I’m not the type of person to tell others what to believe or how to behave.
 Yet here I was telling everyone right from wrong, and preaching a standard of moral perfection that seemed beyond my reach.
 As much as I try to be a good person, I’m no Jesus or Gandhi.

 When my Facebook post received more attention than I liked, I distanced myself from my writing.
 I’ve always tried to fit in, and I didn’t want to be perceived as strange or judged for thinking differently.
 I wanted to seem normal, so I dismissed my ideas as impossible and my blog as just a hobby.
-Though my perspective gave me a sense of purpose and hope that I intended to share with everyone, I pretended it was nothing.
-The last thing I wanted was to fall in love with my philosophy only to wonder if I’d lost my own sanity.
-Besides, while my ideas were deeply satisfying to think about, they probably weren’t all that necessary.
-Like many others, I assumed that Hillary Clinton would win the election, and the world would go on as usual.
+Though my perspective gave me a sense of purpose and hope that I wanted to share with everyone, I pretended it was nothing.
+What if I fell in love with my philosophy when really I’d lost my own sanity?
+Besides, while my ideas were very satisfying to think about, they probably weren’t all that necessary.
+Like many, I assumed that Hillary Clinton would win the election, and the world would go on as usual.
 I knew I had a good idea, but I wasn’t convinced that it was real enough, nor that the situation was desperate enough.
 It might one day shake the world, but it had yet to shake my ambivalence.

 “If Trump wins,” a friend asked, “does this change your philosophy?”
 “Not at all,” I replied.
 “In fact, that would probably strengthen it.”
 The worse our state of affairs, I reasoned, the stronger our dissatisfaction, and the better my ideas would seem.
 In recent years, there has been a growing recognition that our society is fundamentally broken, and the fix must involve a fundamental change.
 Adaptation is necessary for survival—this is a scientific fact.
 As Darwin recognized, “it is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change.”
 The question is no longer about whether or not we need to change, but what we are going to change, and how we will motivate such a shift from a culture so grounded by tradition.
 While I knew my philosophy could answer these questions and show us a way forward, I didn’t seriously consider its utility until I had lost all hope in the current state of our world—until I saw just how desperate our situation had become.